Type: Package

 urls

 Character vector.
-List of URLs to download.
+URLs to download.

 dest_dir